Chat in English (英語で雑談) part 204

 really piss me off.

-I just said "God bless you all" because usually that's a nice thing to say here in the west.
 Generally, people wish for only good days although life is made up of verious kinds of days such as nice days, so-so days, bad days hard days.

 So, it might be important for you how you should spend the days you don't wish for.

-You could be a master of life if you could enjoy even unlucky days.
 On another note, what do you all think is the hardest part about studying English?

 The radically different pronunciation?
 The spelling of words?
 The different grammar?
 Understanding real (as in, outside of textbooks) sentences?